SHA-256 Hash Generator & Verifier Tool

 ✅ Do:

-• • Validate inputs before hashing
+• • Always validate inputs before hashing

-• • Consider HMAC-SHA256 for authentication
+• • Consider HMAC-SHA256 for authentication needs

 ❌ Don't:

-• • Implement SHA-256 from scratch
+• • Try to implement SHA-256 from scratch

-• • Ignore timing attack vulnerabilities
+• • Overlook timing attack vulnerabilities

 Implementation Examples